-Use Azure AD PIM to find out which users in your organization have admin access to Azure AD.
+Use Azure AD PIM to find out which users in your organization have administrator access to Azure AD.

-Beyond the roles defined in Azure AD, Microsoft 365 comes with a set of admin roles that you can assign to users in your organization.
-Each admin role maps to common business functions, and gives people in your organization permissions to do specific tasks in the Microsoft 365 admin center.
-Use the Microsoft 365 admin center to find out which users in your organization have admin access to Microsoft 365, including via roles not managed in Azure AD.
-For more information, see About Microsoft 365 admin roles and Security practices for Office 365.
+Beyond the roles defined in Azure AD, Microsoft 365 comes with a set of administrator roles that you can assign to users in your organization.
+Each administrator role maps to common business functions, and gives people in your organization permissions to do specific tasks in the Microsoft 365 admin center.
+Use the Microsoft 365 admin center to find out which users in your organization have administrator access to Microsoft 365, including via roles not managed in Azure AD.
+For more information, see About Microsoft 365 administrator roles and Security practices for Office 365.

 Do the inventory in services your organization relies on, such as Azure, Intune, or Dynamics 365.

 Ensure that your accounts that are used for administration purposes:

 - Have working email addresses attached to them

 - Have registered for Azure AD Multi-Factor Authentication or use MFA on-premises

 Ask users for their business justification for administrative access.

 Remove administrator access for those individuals and services that don't need it.